Family Travel with Golfing in Iceland

 By Kelly Westhoff

 My husband is a golf fanatic.
-His weekends are dedicated to the pursuit of golfing.
+His weekends are dedicated to the pursuit of golf.
 During the work week, when the weather is nice, he hits the driving range over his lunch hour and again over happy hour.
 He watches golf on TV.
+He would rather be golfing.
+Always.

 He reads golf magazines.
 He plays golf video games.
 I wasn’t surprised, therefore, when soon after I pitched the idea of traveling to Iceland, he said, “Do you think they have golf courses there?”